 Madalyn Gregory is the organizer of all things at Art Class Curator.
 She takes notes, fills calendars, and ensures that our collaboration becomes a masterpiece.
 You might find her answering a comment or email, working behind the scenes to bring Cindy’s brilliance to light, or writing words to inspire our community of curators.

-Before joining the Art Class Curator team, Madalyn started Internet Impresario where she helped bloggers, podcasters, lifestyle gurus, and business owners speak the language their communities needed to hear.
+Before joining the Art Class Curator team, Madalyn started Internet Impresario where she helped bloggers, podcasters, lifestyle coaches, and business owners speak the language their communities needed to hear.
 Madalyn writes fiction and non-fiction (professionally and otherwise), devours the souls of books (you may call it reading), plays the ukulele (badly), paints (joyfully), and walks through the world with a sense of wary wonder-lust.
-She is mother to one natural thespian and one sports virtuoso and wife to one hunk of star stuff.
+She is mother to one natural thespian and one sports virtuoso.

 Madalyn’s Art Story